MSc, BSc, MCSP, HCPC, FHEA

 BSc, MCSP, SRP, HCPC, FRGS.

 I have worked in the NHS, Tibetan refugee and Burmese migrant settlements, Indian clinics, Georgian social orphanages, on hundreds of wilderness endurance events and expeditions.
 I was the founder of Matterhorn Medical Ltd, (medical provider for wilderness endurance events and expeditions, brought by Promethus AlphaMed) and Athletes’ Angels Ltd (providing physio cover in remote locations).
 I grew up in Germany, Hong Kong, Canada and the UK, my background includes raising thousands of pounds and awareness for charities through my own expeditions, e.g. the Everest Marathon, ultra-marathons, Polar expeditions and solo bike expeditions through countries such as Pakistan and Cambodia.
-I have traveled extensively, lived in Asia and am now a mother, based in Scotland and working on Developing Physio.
-I was a Champion in Schools for the Winning Scotland Foundation.
-I have a passion to support those in need and believes that everyone can reach above and beyond their potential.
+I have traveled extensively, lived in Asia and am now a mother, based in Scotland Scotland.
+I work part time on www.developing physio.com and part time on a PhD at the Global Health Academy, University of Edinburgh, exploring what CBR health workers need, to deliver physical rehabilitation in low resources settings.
+I was a speaker in the World Congress in Geneva in the ‘working in LMIC’ symposium.
+I’ve enjoyed being a champion in Schools for the Winning Scotland Foundation and love the wilderness.
+I have a passion to support those in need and believe that everyone can reach above and beyond their potential.

 MSc, BSc, MCSP, HCPC

-I qualified as a Physiotherapist from Northumbria University in March 2017.
-During my degree, I recognised my interest in global health so spent 3 months working in Anuradhapura Teaching Hospital, Sri Lanka.
-I worked across different departments with the physiotherapy team and also outreached for an NGO in rural communities where access to healthcare was difficult.
+My interest in global health started while studying my MSc where I spent 3 months working in Anuradhapura Teaching Hospital, Sri Lanka for my elective and volunteered for an NGO providing outreach services to the rural communities where access to healthcare was difficult.

 BSc, MCSP, HCPC